 Dr. Johnson has numerous publications in subjects varying from acupuncture to neurologic rehabilitation.
 Dr. Johnson worked in Private practice for several years prior to joining the Brooks Rehabilitation Medical Group.BACK TO TOP

-Dr. Jacobs received her medical degree from the University of Kansas School of Medicine in 2009.
+Dr. Tonuzi received her medical degree from the University of Kansas School of Medicine in 2009.
 In 2013, she completed her residency training in Physical Medicine and Rehabilitation at the Rehabilitation Institute of Chicago.
 She subsequently completed a fellowship in Spinal Cord Injury Medicine at the University of Miami.
-Dr. Jacobs joined the Brooks team as the Medical Director for Spinal Cord Injury in August 2014.
+Dr. Tonuzi joined the Brooks team as the Medical Director for Spinal Cord Injury in August 2014 and became the MD for the Cybernic Treatment Center in 2018.

 Charles M. Dempsey, M.D. is the Medical Director of Bartram Crossing Skilled Nursing Facility.
 He joined the Brooks Medical Group in March 2015, moving to Jacksonville from Spring Hill, FL.